 Q Question Response 3 Do you have any other comments?
 We do not support the argument that CMP261 creates a windfall payment for generators.
 Looking at thermal generators' profits over the last few years, it becomes obvious that most have been suffering from serious financial issues.
 One such reason for this has been the inability for generators to recover their fixed costs, including TNUoS, via the wholesale market.
-Given very few generators made a profit in these years, rather than be a windfall profit, any rebate would in fact be a contribution to fixed costs and reduce operating losses. have made a different decision had their TNUoS been lower.
+Given very few generators made a profit in these years, rather than be a windfall profit, any rebate would in fact be a contribution to fixed costs and reduce operating losses.
+It will not be known whether the plant that had closed would have made a different decision had their TNUoS been lower.
 However, the impact of these plants closing and subsequent impact on the costs of ancillary services, namely blackstart and SBR, would seem to far outweigh the cost of the rebate to generators.
 4 Do you wish to raise a WG Consultation Alternative Request for the Workgroup to consider?
 No